clearcodewizards/borgconfig/README.md

 - AI tools and MCP clients connect to the MCP endpoint to inspect cubes and manage their work.

-Cube API tokens are encrypted at rest using Active Record Encryption.
+Cube and user API tokens are encrypted at rest using Active Record Encryption.

 ## Requirements